Workplace Conflict Mediator Certificate Course (40 Clock hours, 4 CEU IACET)

 Session 1.
 Chapter One- Introduction to Alternative Dispute Resolution.
 The first chapter introduces ADR historically and thematically and then explores the nature of disputes.
 The chapter concludes with a review of the benefits and drawbacks of ADR.

 Session 2.
 Chapter Two- Negotiations in Dispute Resolution

 Session 5.
 Drafting the Mediation Agreement.
 The purpose of this session is to introduce students to various forms of mediation agreement and discussions.
-Since many courts view mediation signed agreements as a contract, which are enforceable when signed barring valid defenses, the instructors will discuss the basic elements of a contract.
-In many states, to included Florida, oral agreement must be memorialized to be enforceable.
-If not, the confidentiality provisions in many states limits or prevents any party to bring up any communications or agreement reach during the mediation.
 The mediator in most situation assist the parties with memorializing oral agreement in writing during conferencing.
 Therefore, it is imperative that a mediator have a working knowledge of basic elements that should be considered in an agreement.

 Session 6.
 Practical Exercises.
 Overview and virtual mock mediation – The course concludes with the students performing online mediation critiqued by experience mediators or instructor(s).
 Students must successfully demonstrate Knowledge of the stages of mediation, apply the ethical issues related to mediation, particularly as it relates to confidentiality, self-determination, and voluntary participation and record any agreed terms as discussed during this intense course.

 No Reviews found for this course.